dolbeysystems/fusion-cac-web-docs/content/account-navigation/navigation-tree/physicians-and-queries/_index.md

 {{% children depth=999 %}}

 Within this viewer users can add physicians and change the physician's staff function, if necessary.
 They can also intiaiate the physician query process in this viewer.
-Users can expand the width of the Physicians & Queries pane by clicking on the arrow in the top right corner of the pane.
+Users can expand the width of the Physicians & Queries viewer by clicking on the arrow in the top right corner of the viewer.

 ![Physicians & Queries Viewer](PhysiciansQueriesViewer.png)